sidesteps/blog/wrap-some-code.md

-# Getting clojure - wrap some code around data
+# Fun of clojure - wrap some code around data

 Recently FOMO got to me and I jumped on crypto speculation game.
 You gots to do bunch of accounting/counting/reconciling/tracking in it.
 Sounds boring, but clojure made it kinda fun.
 And that's what I want to share here.